AndrewWPhillips/HexEdit/HexEdit/Graphics/Readme.txt

 - Added version layer
   - added "3.4" at bottom of left side
 - Added background layer and filled with (192,192,192)
-  - this may be changed from a plain background later
+  - this may be changed to embossed or hextile background later
-- Added layer for drop-shadow
+- Added layer for drop-shadow above background
   - duplicated all layers to have shadows (pliers. text, version)
   - changed their colour to black using fill
   - made into shadow using Guassian blur (Effects/Blurs/Guassian) (Radius = 4)
   - offset the shadow down and to right using Move Selected Pixels tool
+- Added another layer above background layer and below drop-shadow layer
+  - paste hextile into it then pasted again next to it to fill up the whole image size
+  - used gradient fill tool (transprency mode) so background shows through towards bottom right
+  - the combined effect is a slightly more interesting background
 - Saved as .BMP (best size and quality via Photoshop Elements)
   - save as 1 24-bit .BMP from Paint.Net
   - load into Photoshop Elements and convert to 8-bit (Image/Mode/Indexed color)